how-to-visit-dochula-pass-from-thimphu

 Getting to Dochula Pass from Thimphu is pretty straightforward, making it perfect for a day trip or a stop on your way to other places.

-Dochula Pass is approximately 22–30 kilometers from Thimphu, and the journey typically takes 45 minutes to 1.5 hours, depending on road conditions and stops along the way.
+Dochula Pass Thimphu is approximately 22–30 kilometres from Thimphu, and the journey typically takes 45 minutes to 1.5 hours, depending on road conditions and stops along the way.

 1. Private Car or Taxi

-• Cost: Hiring a taxi from Thimphu to Dochula Pass costs around 1,200 Ngultrum (one-way).
+• Cost: Hiring a taxi from Thimphu to Dochula Chorten costs around 1,200 Ngultrum (one-way).

 • Tip: Negotiate the fare beforehand and consider arranging for the driver to wait if you plan a short visit.